andestech/meta-andes/README.md

 # Andes OpenEmbedded/Yocto Layer

-This layer provides machine configurations and recipes for building the bootable disk image with AndeSight Linux packages.
+This layer provides machine configurations and recipes for building the bootable disk image with AndeSight™ Linux packages.

 ## Supported AndesCore™ Processors